Oregano is a popular perennial herb to grow in the herb garden, vegetable garden, and food forest. Here are six benefits of oregano in the garden.

 2. Oregano is good medicine.

-Oregano is often used in natural remedies, and is a powerful—some say more effective—alternative to prescription antibiotics.
-Many people will take oil of oregano internally at the first sign of cold or flu.
+This herb is often used in natural remedies, and is a powerful—some say more effective—alternative to prescription antibiotics.
+Many people take oil of oregano internally at the first sign of cold or flu.
 It has been known to help with fungal and yeast infections, and allergies, too.

-Adding lots of fresh oregano to your meals and drinking homemade oregano tea are simple ways to prevent illness, especially when exposed to sickness, such as when traveling or visiting a hospital.
+Adding this fresh herb to your meals and drinking homemade oregano tea are simple ways to reduce illness, especially when exposed to sickness, such as when traveling or visiting a hospital.

-3. Oregano is a necessity in the well-stocked kitchen.
+3. It is a staple in the well-stocked kitchen.

-Oregano can be used both fresh and dried in the kitchen.
-It is popularly used in Italian cooking in pizza and spaghetti sauces.
+This herb can be used both fresh and dried in the kitchen.
+It is popularly used in Italian cooking in pizza and tomato-based pasta sauces.

-Beneficial insects—such as lacewings—search for plants that have good foliage for egg-laying, as well as nectar for feeding.
-They find both food and egg-laying habitat in oregano.
-When lacewing larvae emerge, they are carnivorous, voracious predators of aphids, whiteflies, cabbage moth caterpillars, and many other common garden pests.
+Oregano provides food and habitat for beneficial insects, such as lacewings.
+When lacewing larvae emerge, they are voracious predators of aphids, whiteflies, cabbage moth caterpillars, and many other common garden pests.

-For this reason, I enjoy planting oregano as a border along the vegetable garden, especially near cabbage family crops like broccoli, Brussels sprouts, kale, and collards.
+For this reason, I enjoy planting it as a border along the vegetable garden, especially near cucumbers and cabbage family crops like broccoli, Brussels sprouts, kale, and collards.

-Here is a video of how popular the oregano is with pollinators in our yard:
+Here is a video of how popular the flowers are with pollinators in my garden:

-The strong scent of oregano will confuse pests sniffing out delicious crops, which is another reason to plant it near the vegetable garden and under fruit trees.
+The strong scent of oregano confuses pests sniffing out their favorite crops, which is another reason to plant it near the vegetable garden and under permaculture fruit tree guilds.

 6. Oregano makes a good ground cover.

-Oregano makes a walkable ground cover in areas that don’t get heavy traffic, such as in minor pathways and under fruit trees where pruning and harvesting only occur a few times per year.
+Oregano forms a walkable ground cover in areas that don’t get heavy traffic, such as in minor pathways and under fruit trees where pruning and harvesting only occur a few times per year.